Mrs. California: Synopsis

-In the episode's b-plot, Dwight Schrute (Rainn Wilson) opens a gym in the building, which intrigues Darryl Philbin (Craig Robinson), who has been looking to lose weight.
+In the episode's b-plot, Dwight Schrute opens a gym in the building, which intrigues Darryl Philbin, who has been looking to lose weight.
 However, Dwight's gym is only filled with his farming equipment as exercising equipment.
 Darryl says he needs actual equipment, which Dwight finally gets, but sees that Darryl is barely using it, in part due to Dwight's insistence they focus on working the pelvic bowl.
-Dwight asks more employees to join to help motivate Darryl to exercise harder, getting only Gabe Lewis (Zach Woods) to join.
+Dwight asks more employees to join to help motivate Darryl to exercise harder, getting only Gabe Lewis to join.
 During a bench-press, Dwight refuses to spot Darryl unless he says his motivation to work out.
 Darryl finally says it is to impress the new female warehouse worker Val, though Dwight believes he is referring to Val Kilmer.

 Production

 "Mrs. California" was written by consulting producer Dan Greaney, his first writing credit for the series after joining the writing staff in the eighth season.
 Greaney had previously worked with executive producer Greg Daniels on The Simpsons.
 It was directed by co-executive producer and frequent Office writer Charlie Grandy, the first episode he has directed for the series after previously directing The Podcast webisodes.
 "Mrs. California" features a guest appearance from Maura Tierney, who played Robert California's wife, Susan California.
 Showrunner Paul Lieberstein stated that he was "a big fan of hers" and said he was excited for her guest appearance.
 The episode also marks the third appearance of Lindsey Broad who plays Cathy, Pam's replacement during her maternity leave.
 She is currently set to appear in a recurring role for the season.
 Due to Jenna Fischer's actual pregnancy Pam did not appear in the episode.
 The Season Eight DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include more office workers joining Dwight's gym, Andy and Jim trying to get out of Mr. and Mrs. California's difficulties, and more scenes of Jim running away.